 What if I don’t want to use a powered cue?

 If you’re worried that all those hours of practice might suddenly go to waste, don’t be!
 The Standard Cue has the same attributes as the cues you’re used to.
-It’s also free for all existing players.
+It’s also free for all existing players – you don’t have to purchase it.
 So, if you don’t want to try one of the upgraded cues, the Standard Cue is the one for you.

 Of course, you may still be playing against players who are using higher-powered cues than the Standard one.
 This brings us onto the second thing we wanted to clarify…